jainnirav88/keep-problems/README.md

 ### Add Problem

-- Save your problem with link, name, difficulty, tags, code and notes
+- Save problem with link, name, difficulty, tags, code and notes
 - If codeforces problem, then it will fetch name, difficulty and tags
 - For other platforms, it will fetch possible information
-- Add your code and notes in code and notes section
+- Add code and notes in code and notes section
-- Manage your problems in different folders by giving appropriate folder name
+- Manage problems in different folders by giving appropriate folder name

 ### Import/Export